Exophiala phaeomuriformis: Growth and morphology

 Like many other black yeasts, Exophiala phaeomuriformis is known only by its asexual form and no sexual form has been found.
 It is a thermophilic fungus preferring temperatures between 37–42 C but growing at any temperature between 15–42 C. Exophilala phaeomuriformis is more sensitive than other black yeasts to salt, incapable of growth at concentrations of sodium chloride exceeding 17%.
 Like other members of the genus Exophiala, it is able to tolerate a wide range of pH (2.5–12.5).

 Colonies of E. phaeomuriformis are hyaline, mycoid, and smooth when young but become black, dry, crumbly, raised, and mulberry-like in texture with age.
 Some strains fail to undergo this morphological switch and remain yeast-like in age.
 By contrast, many strains of E. dermatitidis become mycelial with age.
 Hyphal growth has not been observed in E. phaeomuriformis.
 Instead, colonies develop from loosely packed, single, and rounded budding yeast cells that are either scattered or aggregated in groups.
-Vegetative cells can either by unicellular or muriform (septate in all planes) or become divided by transverse septa only.
+Vegetative cells can either be unicellular or muriform (septate in all planes) or become divided by transverse septa only.
 Yeast cells are thick-walled and spherical or near-spherical in shape.
 Budding cells can have broad bases, occur in chains, and be multilateral, budding in different directions.